-Healing Flames Forge provides hands-on instruction in blacksmithing and metalworking.
-Here is our intended program:
+Healing Flames Forge provides a therapeutic environment for people in high-stress occupations.
+We use basic blacksmithing techniques and other metalworking skills.
+Here is our basic program:

 Two mentors (Rob Duane + one guest) mentor up to eight participants in 3- or 7-hour sessions in the smithy on Saturday and Sunday.
 The program is self-paced; there are no timelines to finish projects, and participants are welcome to come back for additional sessions.

 The morning session (0800-1130) includes administrative requirements (participant sign-in, release agreement, etc.), introductions, smithy orientation, instructions on tools and their use, safety briefing, and fabrication of simple projects that teach participants how to use the tools in the smithy.
 The 3-hour morning session can be a standalone period that provides an introduction to our program.
 Morning participants may leave at the conclusion of the 3-hour session or take a lunch break and return for another 4-hour afternoon session in the smithy.

 The afternoon session (1230-1700 [5:00 pm]) advances skills learned during the morning session through additional projects.

 For participants who complete all projects in the basic weekend program, “open forge” sessions will be available by request during the week for participants to practice and refine their skills.
 Email directly to coordinate open forge sessions.
 If you want to schedule a forge session on a weekday, please click here to contact Rob Duane directly.